 But the 290/Hempstead corridor isn’t just perfectly-aligned to handle trips to Dallas and San Antonio with minimal delays, it’s also a near-continuous strip of low-rise industrial.
-That means you’re dealing with the CBREs and the Transwesterns instead of the Smiths and the Joneses.
-You can get through practically the entire acquisition process while only dealing with MBAs.
-Sure, there might be a suit or two over appraisals, but there’ll be none of the concern trolls who want to derail the project because it destroys the unique nature of their livable community, like the kids on the SF Peninsula who keep trying to kill California’s trains.
+That means you’re dealing with CBRE and Transwestern instead of the Smiths and the Joneses.
+You can get through practically the entire right-of-way acquisition process while speaking only to MBAs.
+Sure, there might be a suit or two over appraisals, but there’ll be no one trying to derail the project because it destroys the unique nature of their livable community.
 No one’s heart aches that you might put a bullet train through an industrial park.
 It works.

 Get out of San Antonio on IH-10, but resist the siren song of 130

-I-10 is the natural route out of SA.
-It’s flat, it’s relatively undeveloped, and it’s damned straight.
+IH-10 is the natural route out of SA.
+It’s flat, it’s relatively undeveloped, and it’s a straight shot.
 But SH 130 isn’t so great.
 The trouble is, the route between Seguin and Lockhart is a string of almost continuous 1 degree S-curves.
 That’s nice curvature for an 85mph cruise in a Suburban, but it’s massively inadequate for trains at 220 or even 150mph.
 There is little getting around the fact that HSR will need a brand new alignment roughly parallel to 130.

 The only way to deal with Dallas-Fort Worth is two lines, one running directly into Dallas, one directly into Fort Worth.
 This wins from a travel time perspective, but gets tricky from a scheduling perspective, since you’re dividing trains into multiple termini.
 The trick, then, is to “close the loop” with a direct HSR link from Dallas to Fort Worth.
 Thus any train going to one city is going to the other, and vice versa, it just might take a bit longer.
 I don’t think the routing matters all that much.
 You can run it along the TRE for ease of acquisition, you could send it through Arlington or Grapevine, or you could go deep into multi-billion-megaproject territory and tunnel under DFW with a station at the terminal, a la CDG or Narita.
 As long as the trains can make the loop.